-- a) Tata Power Company Ltd. (TPC-G)

-- b) Renewable Energy (Solar and Non-Solar)

-- c) Short Term Sources (Bilateral and Power Exchange).
+- 4.1 The Commission has approved following sources in the Tariff Order for power purchase by TPC-D. - a) Tata Power Company Ltd. (TPC-G) - b) Renewable Energy (Solar and Non-Solar) - c) Short Term Sources (Bilateral and Power Exchange).

-In addition to the aforesaid, there may be some variation in real time (unscheduled interchange) which will be settled through Balancing and Settlement Mechanism approved by the Commission.
+In addition to the aforesaid, there may be some variation in real time which will be settled through Deviation Settlement Mechanism approved by the Commission.